nixworks/public/news/2010/03/8/README.md

 ##### Scottish Maritime Museum
 ### [Plans by the Scottish Maritime Museum (SMM) to scrap "City of Adelaide"-HMS "Carrick", one of the world's oldest clippers built in Sunderland in 1864, are postponed in the hope that enough money can be raised to send her to Australia. ](/news/2010/03/8/plans-by-the-scottish-maritime-museum-smm-to-scrap-city-of-adelaide-hms-carrick-one-of-the-world-s-oldest-clippers-built-in-sunderlan.md)
-_Context: Scottish Maritime Museum, Australia, Sunderland, clipper, ''City of Adelaide''/HMS ''Carrick''_
+_Context: ''City of Adelaide''/HMS ''Carrick'', Sunderland, Scottish Maritime Museum, Australia, clipper_

 ## [Previous Day...](/news/2010/03/7/index.md)